This article is updated annually and was last updated in October 2022.

 Some industrial businesses that have set roots in Leander include businesses like Emi, an electronics and metals manufacturer, which leased 32,972 square feet at a warehouse on 17414 FM 1431.
 Another notable industrial business in Leander is HL Chapman Pipeline Construction, which has leased 57,077 square feet at an industrial property on 9250 FM 2243.

 Some retail giants that have already popped up in Leander are HEB, Lowe’s, Goodwill, and Randall’s.
 With 143,414 square feet, the HEB Plus in Leander is the third-largest HEB location in Texas.

 What are the main reasons tenants choose to locate their businesses in Leander?

 Leander has also proven itself a stronghold for business development.
 According to the City of Leander, sales tax collections have steadily increased over the years indicating strong economic growth.
 Businesses are seeing the growing workforce in Leander and capitalizing on the land available for development.

-Leander’s proximity to Austin and access to US-183 attracts businesses that are able to gain from the urban amenities and close-knit community.
+Leander’s proximity to Austin and access to US-183 attract businesses that are able to gain from the urban amenities and close-knit community.
 Additionally, there is a strong demand for goods and services in Leander.
 Leander’s population expansion has greatly outpaced business development so there is a strong demand for businesses to fill that gap.
 Additionally, with a highly skilled and educated population, there is a large talent pool that is continuously growing.

 Leander poses a unique opportunity for businesses with the Transit Oriented Development (TOD) area and CapMetro commuter rail.
-The commuter rail and TOD coupled with Leander’s rapid growth allows for a thriving economy and opportunities for expansion.
+The commuter rail and TOD coupled with Leander’s rapid growth allow for a thriving economy and opportunities for expansion.
 Accessibility to these transportation amenities is beneficial for business development.